 Transliteration:( Iz dakhaloo 'alaihi faqaaloo salaaman qaala salaamun qawmum munkaroon )

-2. The one coming should greet those who are sitting, the reply to the greeting should be extended by all or by one person from them.
-Here, it is evident that everybody had extended the greeting.
+The one entering should greet those who are sitting, and the reply to the greeting should be extended by either all or by one person from them.
+In this case, everyone responded to the greeting, emphasizing the importance of mutual respect and courtesy in interactions.

 The tafsir of Surah Ad-Dhariyat verse 25 by Ibn Kathir is unavailable here.